AlvinJohnB/LISProject2021/README.md

 This is a Laboratory Information System that is being used for Medical Laboratories to store patient data specially laboratory results.

-This is a React-based CRUD application.
+This is a React-based CRUD application that uses MySQL Database.